Genivia/ugrep/README.md

             lines with `A' and also either `AND' or `OR'.
 Parenthesis are used for grouping.
 For example, --bool '(A B)|C' matches lines with `A' and `B', or lines with `C'.
-Note that all subpatterns in a Boolean query pattern are regular expressions, unless option -F is used.
+Note that all subpatterns in a Boolean query pattern are regular expressions, unless -F is specified.
-            Options -E, -F, -G, -P, and -Z can be combined with --bool to match subpatterns as strings or regular expressions (-E is the default.)
+            Options -E, -F, -G, -P and -Z can be combined with --bool to match subpatterns as strings or regular expressions (-E is the default.)
             This option does not apply to -f FILE patterns.
 Option --stats displays the search patterns applied.
-See also options --and, --andnot, --not, --files, and --lines.
+See also options --and, --andnot, --not, --files and --lines.
     --files
             Apply Boolean queries to match files, the opposite of --lines.
 A file matches if all Boolean conditions are satisfied by the lines